No Mess Bird Seed - Why You Need It!

 Shopping for no mess bird seed

-No mess bird seed is a great choice for feeding garden birds.
+No mess no mess bird seed is a great choice for feeding garden birds.
 It contains no cheap fillers than birds merely discard and so won’t ruin the look of your lawn!
 It is also relatively inexpensive.
 Everyone can take pleasure in feeding the magnificent birds that visit their garden throughout the year.

 In addition to no mess , suitable seeds and grains include nyjer, millet, oats and sunflower seeds.
 I also feed the birds peanuts from time to time, but only if they are certified safe for birds.
 Insects such as mealworms and waxworms are always greatly received, as well as apples, pears and soft fruits during autumn.
 Be careful if you have dogs, as grapes, sultanas, raisins and some artificial sweeteners are toxic to them.